Positive Unlabeled Learning Selected Not At Random (PULSNAR): class proportion estimation when the SCAR assumption does not hold: Problem Formulation and Algorithms

-We add $\epsilon$ to avoid taking the logarithm of zero, if $\min(f_u(x) - \alpha f_p(x))=0$.
 We use beta kernel density estimates on ML-predicted class 1 probabilities of positives and unlabeled to estimate $f_p(x)$ and $f_u(x)$.
 We use a finite difference approximation of the slope of $f(\alpha)$ to find its maximum.
-The value of $\alpha$ can also be determined visually by plotting the error function (Figure \ref{fig:density_error_plot}D); the sharp inflection point in the plot represents the value of $\alpha$.
-Algorithm \ref{alg:pulscar} shows the pseudocode of the PULSCAR algorithm to estimate $\alpha$ using the error function based on probability densities.
+The value of $\alpha$ can also be determined visually by plotting the objective function (Figure \ref{fig:densityerrorplot}D); the sharp inflection point in the plot represents the value of $\alpha$.
+Algorithm \ref{alg:pulscar} shows the pseudocode of the PULSCAR algorithm to estimate $\alpha$ using the objective function based on probability densities.
 Algorithm \ref{alg:bandwidthestimate} is a subroutine to compute the beta kernel bandwidth.
-Full source code for all algorithms is provided within the following GitHub repository: \ \\ \url{https://github.com/unmtransinfo/PULSNAR}.
+Full source code for our algorithms is available at GitHub (\url{https://github.com/unmtransinfo/PULSNAR/}).